deborahdjon/Chicago_Crime_Prediction/README.md

 # CA683_Group_Project
-"How to name you Github repository".
+"How to name your Github repository".